juanpc2018/Linux-install/README.md

 there are more steps but those depend on your install method: </br>
 Internal or External. </br>

+there is optional methods: </br>
+people that want to install / test different .isos </br>
+instead of burning each individually to many slow Pen Drives </br>
+use a software called Ventoy, that allows to Boot from a large HDD </br>
+and have multiple .isos Not burned, and select a menu what .iso to Boot. </br>
+much better option if want to try different Distros. </br>

 ### Installing Internal 2 ways: </br>